 - Rings are a necessity when putting a completed costume together.
-Kohl's has some interesting pieces such as the Silver-Tone Cluster Ring, Jennifer Lopez Marquise Ring, and the LC Lauren Conrad Gold Tone, all at the ready to grace the hands.
+Kohl's has some interesting pieces such as the Multicolor Cluster Ring and the LC Lauren Conrad Gold Tone, all at the ready to grace the hands.

 - To add a contemporary element to a costume while keeping it shabby-chic, Junk Gypsy brings together a variety of elements, including re-purposed materials, for unusual rings, bracelets, cuffs, and necklaces.
 Similarly, Gypsy Outfitters has pieces with bold color and shape, including unique anklets for a dazzling head-to-toe look.

 Consider going through pieces you currently own find novel accents.
 Add brooches to necklaces.
 Twist strands of beads around the wrist.
 Use earrings as pins.
 Wrap and clasp necklaces around a belt.
 Bring together diverse pieces in unusual ways to conjure imaginatively inspired creations.

 Depending on the use for the gypsy costume you can take into account aspects like footwear, shoulder wrap, and even how to carry personal items.